 Using close friends and old band mates seems to be a pattern in David’s musical career.
 Willie Wilson continued to work with Pink Floyd as the drummer in the Surrogate Band during the The Wall tour.
 Snowy White, who played rhythm guitar during both the Animals and Wall tours, is an old friend of David’s.
 So is Dick Parry, who played saxophone on Dark Side, WYWH, Division Bell and On an Island.

 On an Island was a joint collaboration between David, his wife Polly Samson and Phil Manzanera (Roxy Music), who not only produced the album, but is an old friend and neighbour.
-This creative trio are also the minds behind David’s upcoming album, Rattle That Lock.
+This creative trio are also the minds behind David’s most recent album, Rattle That Lock.

 Comfortably Numb was originally written by David in early 1978 and intended for the solo album.
 A demo that surfaced in the early 90s, reveal that although the key was different, most of the structure of the song is very similar to the finished version that ended up on The Wall.